 We arrived in Tivat just in time for lunch.
 Nothing better than having a picnic overlooking the Bay on a nice sunny day.
 La p’tite nappe champêtre fits right in, matching up with the blue hues of the bay.

 Tivat is a coastal town in southwest Montenegro, located on the Bay of Kotor.
-It has about 14,000 people and is just 10 km away from Kotor, It takes about 10 minutes to get there by bus & a couple of euros.
+It has about 14,000 people and is just 10 km away from Kotor, It takes about 10 minutes to get there by bus.

-Over the past few years it has become a popular upscale tourist resort.
+Over the past few years, it has become a popular upscale tourist resort.
 A Canadian businessman billionaire, Peter Munk bought a naval shipyard here and transformed it into a luxury vacation resort and a marina for luxury yachts.
-Mr. Munk past away just last year, he was in his nineties.
+Mr. Munk passed away just last year, he was in his nineties.

 …but we ended up with “dinky Rose”! 🤣 🤣 🤣 🤣 🤣 🤣 🤣 🤣

 The best way for us to describe Tivat is, a yacht-spotting paradise!
-Tivat itself may be a small, middle class city, but Porto Montenegro within Tivat feels…almost…like you’ve stumbled into a sterile, modern miniature Monte Carlo.
-Porto Montenegro is definitely growing into a splashing, high end resort area and probably will keep growing as a major touristic centre.
-It is primarily focused on the harbour, the boaters and the upscale lifestyle once you’ve anchored to shore.
+Porto Montenegro within Tivat feels…almost…like you’ve stumbled into a sterile, modern miniature Monte Carlo.
+Porto Montenegro is definitely growing into a splashing, high-end resort area and probably will keep growing as a major touristic center.
+It is primarily focused on the harbour, the boaters, and the upscale lifestyle once you’ve anchored to shore.

 So basically after we took a few photos of “this & that” and really “nothing”, we were ready to go home to beautiful Kotor.